What is Master Data Management?

 Master data management (MDM) is the core process used to manage, centralize, organize, categorize, localize, synchronize and enrich master data according to the business rules of the sales, marketing and operational strategies of your company.

-Master data can take the form of product, customer, supplier, location and asset information, in addition to any information sources that drive your business.
+Master data can take the form of product, customer, supplier, master location data, and asset information, in addition to any information sources that drive your business.

 The efficient management of master data in a central repository gives you a single authoritative view of information and eliminates costly inefficiencies caused by data silos.